 MWh = Megawatt-hours of specified electricity deliveries from each facility or unit claimed.

-EFsp = Facility-specific or unit-specific emission factor published on the ARB website and calculated using total emissions and transactions data as described below.
+EFsp = Facility-specific or unit-specific emission factor published on the CARB website and calculated using total emissions and transactions data as described below.
 The emission factor is based on data from the year prior to the reporting year.

-EFsp = 0 MT of CO₂e for facilities below the GHG emissions compliance threshold for delivered electricity pursuant to the cap-and-trade regulation during the first compliance period.

 TL = Transmission loss correction factor.

 TL = 1.02 to account for transmission losses associated with generation outside of a California balancing authority.

-TL = 1.0 if the reporting entity provides documentation that demonstrates to the satisfaction of a verifier and ARB that transmission losses (1) have been accounted for, (2) are supported by a California balancing authority, or (3) are compensated by using electricity sourced from within California.
+TL = 1.0 if the reporting entity provides documentation that demonstrates to the satisfaction of a verifier and CARB that transmission losses (1) have been accounted for, (2) are supported by a California balancing authority, or (3) are compensated by using electricity sourced from within California.

+ELF = Energy storage system (ESS) loss factor

+ELF = ESS loss factor calculated by an ESS Registrant pursuant to section 95111(i)

+ELF = 1.00 for power delivered, if using an ESS emission factor calculated by an ESS Registrant pursuant to section 95111(i)

+ELF = 1.18 for power delivered through an ESS, to account for losses within the storage system

+ELF = 3.00 for power delivered through an ESS that stores power as hydrogen produced by electrolysis to account for losses within the storage system

-The Executive Officer shall calculate facility-specific or unit-specific emission factors and publish them on the ARB website using the following equation:
+The Executive Officer shall calculate facility-specific or unit-specific emission factors and publish them on the CARB website using the following equation:

 EFsp = Esp /EG